Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{AutoPET (2023)}}

-AutoPET is a large-scale PET/CT dataset focusing on whole-body tumor segmentation, included in the MICCAI 2022 and MICCAI 2023 challenges.
-The official dataset comprises 1014 paired PET-CT images from 900 patients.
-Each data instance includes a three-dimensional whole-body FDG-PET image, a three-dimensional whole-body CT image, and a manually annotated three-dimensional tumor mask.
-Notably, all CT and PET images were acquired in the same scanning session using the same PET/CT scanner, ensuring high anatomical consistency.
-The dataset primarily covers patients with histologically confirmed malignant melanoma, lymphoma, and lung cancer, as well as negative control patients who underwent FDG-PET/CT scans at the University Hospital of Tübingen and LMU University Hospital in Munich, Germany.
-In our experiments, we select the PET images and annotations.
-We randomly divide the data from 80 patients into 64 cases for the training set and 16 cases for the test set, with the training set containing 2558 slices.
+AutoPET is a large-scale PET/CT dataset for whole-body tumor segmentation, included in the MICCAI 2022 and MICCAI 2023 challenges.
+It contains 1014 paired PET-CT images from 900 patients, focusing on malignant melanoma, lymphoma, and lung cancer.
+The dataset includes three-dimensional FDG-PET and CT images, with manually annotated tumor masks.
+We select PET images and annotations from 80 patients, dividing the data into 64 training cases and 16 test cases, with 2558 slices in the training set.